 - M.1 Leakage occurs as a result of water pipes failing.
 It goes very much hand in hand with the occurrence of bursts and therefore the level of service that we provide to our customers in relation to the number of interruptions to supply.
-Additionally, the act of repairing a leak and reinstating the area can result in disruption for our customers and stakeholders. - M.2 Customers and stakeholders have clearly indicated to us that they wish to see leakage further reduced beyond the existing level and have recognised that, within the realms of affordability, this will have to be paid for (Appendix T Our Customer Priorities and Preferences has further information on customer research). - M.3 Our ambition is to strike the right balance between the need to further reduce leakage, the additional cost of this work and its impact on customers' bills, the need to maintain a robust and efficient water distribution network and the need to manage impacts on traffic congestion and household disruption. - M.4 Our approach to leakage management is holistic and can be considered as to be made up of four types of activity: minimising leak occurrence, understanding where leakage is, locating leaks and repairing leaks.
-Figure M-1 illustrates the activities under each type.
+Additionally, the act of repairing a leak and reinstating the area can result in disruption for our customers and stakeholders. - M.2 Customers and stakeholders have clearly indicated to us that they wish to see leakage further reduced beyond the existing level and have recognised that, within the realms of affordability, this will have to be paid for (Appendix T: Our customer priorities and preferences has further information on customer research). - M.3 Our ambition is to strike the right balance between our mutual desire to further reduce leakage, the additional cost of this work and its impact on customers' bills, the need to maintain a robust and efficient water distribution network and the need to manage impacts on traffic congestion and household disruption. - M.4 Our approach to leakage management is holistic and can be considered as to be made up of four types of activity: minimising leak occurrence, understanding where leakage is, locating leaks and repairing leaks.
+Figure M 1 illustrates the activities under each type.

-Minimising leak occurrence (consistently) Understanding where leakage is (quickly and accurately) Locating leaks (quickly, accurately and efficiently) Repairing leaks (quickly, efficiently, to quality with minimal interruption to supply) Pumping regimes Surge vessels Network meter verification Maintain customer meters Reactive and recovery leakage surveys Run step tests Capacity planning, job planning and dispatch Wastage fixes evel Variable speed pumps Maintain District Metered Area (DMA) meters Correlation survey and sound Valve maintenance Maintaining leakage level Managing commercial customer demand Pressure Management Valve (PRV) and Pressure Management Area (PMA) Install loggers on new customers Maintain DMAs and Flow Monitoring Zone (FMZ) bounaries and function sets Gas detection Sahara surveys and lekage investigations Traffic management and streetworks Repairs on visible leaks, active leaks and customer side leaks and fast maintenance work Network reconfiguratin to meet new customer demand Network meter repair and replacement Seepage investigations reinstatements • Special focus on fast repair of visible leaks Mains replacement to offset deterioration Maintain commercial loggers Maintain waste areas and meters Trunk main repairs leakage New PMA schemes Network reconfiguration to reduce pressures Improve network metering Improve DMA operability as part of DMA Enhancement Special surveys Campaigns management and burst sectorisation Reduce repair times Reducing leakage Mains replacement to enhance asset Sub- divide DMAs as part of DMA Enhancement Integrate use of smart meters Join up acoustic logger data with DMA flows
+Minimising leak occurrence Understanding where leakage is Locating leaks (quickly, accurately and Repairing leaks (quickly, efficiently, to quality (consistently) (quickly and accurately) efficiently) with minimal interruption to supply) Pumping regimes Network meter verification Reactive and recovery leakage surveys Capacity planning, job planning and dispatch Surge vessels Maintain customer meters Run step tests Wastage fixes eve Variable speed pumps Maintain District Metered Area (DMA) meters Correlation survey and sound Valve maintenance Maintaining leakage level Managing commercial customer demand Install loggers on new customers Gas detection Traffic management and streetworks ea Pressure Management Maintain DMAs and Flow Sahara surveys and lekage Repairs on visible leaks, 늘 Valve (PRV) and Pressure Monitoring Zone (FMZ) investigations active leaks and customer :≣ Management Area (PMA) bounaries and function sets side leaks and fast ā maintenance work reinstatements = Network reconfiguratin to Network meter repair and Seepage Investigations Special focus on fast repair 2 meet new customer replacement of visible leaks demand Mains replacement to Maintain commercial Maintain waste areas and Trunk main repairs offset deterioration loggers meters a New PMA schemes Improve network metering Special surveys Reduce repair times 8 Network reconfiguration to Improve DMA operability as Campaigns management Reducing leakage reduce pressures part of DMA Enhancement and burst sectorisation . e Mains replacement to Sub- divide DMAs as part of Join up acoustic logger data ğ enhance asset DMA Enhancement with DMA flows Rec Integrate use of smart meters continue to maintain these vessels to ensure they continue to function correctly.
+This work does not reduce leakage but helps to maintain the present level.

-Figure M-1: Holistic approach to leakage management
+Figure M - 1 - Holistic approach to leakage management

 M.5 With the experience of many years of leakage management, a large effort across a varied range of activities is put into holding leakage at current levels.
 For example, to maintain present leak recurrence levels we have surge protection in place on the network, to minimise load on the pipes when we turn pumps on and off.
-In order to prevent the burst rate from increasing we need to continue to maintain these vessels to ensure they
+In order to prevent the burst rate from increasing we need to